 - Kingdom Hearts II features an enemy called a Hotrod.
 It repeatedly charges at its target several times until it gets tired.
 It is implemented unusually as it is possible to block its attack if there's only one of them, but the game encourages the player to dodge it.

 - Dead Island has aptly named Rams, a large type of zombie who attacks with, you guessed it, charges.
 The only way (or at least most effective way) to defeat it is to dodge its charge at the last minute and attack its back, the only spot which takes more than 1 damage.

 - The Butcher, Diablo III's first boss.
 There's even an achievement for finishing him off while he's stunned from the charge.

-- The Quartz Dragon in Phantasy Star Online 2 spends most of its time trying to ram into you, shooting lasers at you or swiping at you with its horn (Which is one of its weak spots) the rest of time.
-Sometimes, it'll loop into the air and dive at you from above it misses with the initial pass, and when it gets lower on HP, will try to fake you out by feigning a charge.
+- The Quartz Dragon in Phantasy Star Online 2 spends most of its time trying to ram into you, shooting lasers at you, or swiping at you with its horn (which is one of its weak spots) the rest of time.
+Sometimes, it'll loop into the air and dive at you from above if it misses with the initial pass, and when it gets lower on HP, will try to fake you out by feigning a charge.

 - The first level boss in Wild West C.O.W.-Boys of Moo Mesa is even literally A Load of Bull, but then again, so is everyone else in the game.

 - Several story mode spellcards from the Touhou fighting games were like this: Marisa's "Stardust Reverie" and Remilia's "Bad Lady Scramble" in Immaterial and Missing Power; Iku's "Acanthodii of the Thunder Clouds," Remilia's "Bombard Night," and Aya's "Sarutahiko's Guidance" in Scarlet Weather Rhapsody.